March 26, 2026

 The presence of extractables and leachables (E&Ls) in medical devices after the manufacturing, packaging, or storage process is unavoidable.
 E&L analysis is integral to safeguard the safety of medical products and addresses the fundamental questions “What substance(s) may be released from drug packaging or medical devices?” and “Will it cause harm to patients?”

 E&L studies require careful design and risk management and must be scientifically justified, considering factors such as device class, application of the device, and contact time.
-So, it is not surprising that E&L investigations are receiving increased attention from regulatory agencies in recent years.
+So, it is not surprising that in recent years E&L investigations are receiving increased attention from regulatory agencies.

-Regulations govern pre-market approvals, medical device listing, labeling, reporting, electronic signatures, and more.
-While there are many regulatory guidelines for medical devices, they can be ambiguous—leaving scientists uncertain about whether they have fulfilled all the necessary regulatory requirements.
+Regulations govern everything from pre-market approvals and device listing to labeling, reporting, electronic signatures, and more.
+While there are many regulatory guidelines for medical devices, they can be ambiguous.
+This leaves scientists uncertain about whether they have fulfilled all the necessary regulatory requirements.

 What are the ISO10993-18:2020 Guidelines?

-Core elements of ISO10993-18:2020 include determining E&Ls under the conditions of clinical use and the biocompatibility of medical devices.
+Core elements of ISO10993-18:2020 include determining E&Ls under real-use clinical conditions and using that information to assess biocompatibility.

 Chemical Characterization of E&Ls